reframejs/reframe/docs/overview.template.md

  - static React apps (in other words apps where all pages' HTML are rendered at build-time)
  - other kinds of React apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section)

+Some benefits;
+ - pages with minimal amount of JavaScript
+ - Accelerated Mobile Pages

 For example, the following code snippet defines a
 A page object looks like this: